vckyou/Reforestation/README.md

-## I asked a frenchman if he played video games.
-He said "Wii"
+## How does a dyslexic poet write?
+Inverse.